McGrath Scholars Program

 The cohort of McGrath Scholars will be limited to roughly 25 undergraduate students.
 In order to be selected, you must apply to be considered.
 Have a question about the program?
 Email us at: changeinstitute@usfca.edu

-The recruitment process for Cohort 6 of the McGrath Scholars Program begins in the Fall semester.
-The recruitment process begins with nominations followed by written applications.
-Applications serve as the first round of our selection process followed by an interview process.
+The recruitment process for Cohort 7 of the McGrath Scholars Program begins in the Fall semester.
+The recruitment process begins with nominations, followed by written applications.
+Applications are the first round of our selection process, followed by an interview.
 Not all applicants will be offered an interview.
 Once interviews have been completed, the Selection Team will convene to determine the next cohort of McGrath Scholars.
-Below is the Spring 2024 (cohort 6) recruitment timeline:
+Below is the Spring 2025 (cohort 7) recruitment timeline:

 Application Process

-We strongly encourage letters of recommendation to come from staff/faculty who can speak to your academic and/or leadership performance.
-Letters can be written by USF and non-USF affiliates who can best speak to these qualities.
+We strongly encourage letters of recommendation from staff/faculty who can speak to your academic and/or leadership performance.
+USF and non-USF affiliates can write letters that can best speak to these qualities.

 If you would like to include a letter of recommendation, have your letter writer email it to us directly at changeinstitute@usfca.edu